amalgam8/amalgam8/examples/README.md

     If all is well, you should see a simple **Welcome to nginx!** page in your browser.

-    **Note:** You only need one gateway per tenant.
-A single gateway can front more than one application under the tenant at the same time, so long as they don't implement any conflicting microservices.

 1. Follow the instructions for the sample that you want to run.

     (a) **helloworld** sample